Computing Universal Plans for Partially Observable Multi-Agent Routing Using Answer Set Programming: Experiments and Findings

-Recall that a policy profile is a collection of individual policies $\pi_i: O_i \mapsto A$, and each individual policy is a mapping from the agent's local states to available actions.
-When computing this mapping, it is sometime useful to partition the set of local states into disjoint subsets and make restrictions on what the mapping will need to satisfy according to different subsets.
-Here, for each agent $i$, we consider partitioning her local states into two subsets: $O_i = O_i^+ \cup O_i^-$, where $O_i^+ \cap O_i^- = \emptyset$, then computing a partial policy for each subset: $\pi_i^+: O_i^+ \mapsto A$ and $\pi_i^-: O_i^- \mapsto A$, to get the full policy $\pi_i = \pi_i^+ \cup \pi_i^-$.
-One can always attach some underlying meaning to the partition, e.g. $O_i^-$ can be the set of local states where agent $i$ does not detect any other agents.
-This will allow users to specify human-understandable preferences or restrictions on either part to make the computed policy fall into a desirable scope.
+Recall that a policy profile is a collection of individual policies, where each individual policy $\pi_i: O_i \mapsto A$ is a mapping from the agent's local states to available actions.
+While computing this mapping, it is sometime useful to partition the set of local states into disjoint subsets and impose some restrictions on each subset based on the conditions that the mapping must satisfy.
+Here, for each agent $i$, we consider partitioning its local states into two subsets: $O_i = O_i^+ \cup O_i^-$, where $O_i^+ \cap O_i^- = \emptyset$.
+We then compute a partial policy for each subset $\pi_i^+: O_i^+ \mapsto A$ and $\pi_i^-: O_i^- \mapsto A$, and compose the full policy as $\pi_i = \pi_i^+ \cup \pi_i^-$.
+Users can define their own ways of partition, e.g., let $O_i^-$ be the set of local states where agent~$i$ does not detect any other agents, and consequently, let $O_i^+$ consist of the remaining local states where agent $i$ can detect some others.
+This will further allow users to specify human-understandable rules for either part (or both) to impose certain properties on the resulting computed policies.